m4rkj07/OSAS_CAPSTONE_G7/README.md

 # Start the server
 php artisan serve

 📊 Usage

-Register or log in as a user to create reports.
+*Register or log in as a user to create reports.

-Admins and Super Admins can view all submitted reports in their dashboards.
+*Admins and Super Admins can view all submitted reports in their dashboards.

-Use the filter/search options in the report table to organize and locate incidents.
+*Use the filter/search options in the report table to organize and locate incidents.

-Access charts and analytics on the admin dashboard for report insights.
+*Access charts and analytics on the admin dashboard for report insights.

 🧪 Testing
-bash
-Copy code

 # Run feature and unit tests
 php artisan test

 🤝 Contributing
-Fork the repository
+*Fork the repository

-Create your feature branch (git checkout -b feature/YourFeature)

-Commit your changes (git commit -m 'Add some feature')

-Push to the branch (git push origin feature/YourFeature)

-Create a Pull Request
+*Create your feature branch (git checkout -b feature/YourFeature) *Commit your changes (git commit -m 'Add some feature') *Push to the branch (git push origin feature/YourFeature) *Create a Pull Request

 📜 License
 This project is licensed under the MIT License.

 📧 Contact
 Developer: Mark Joseph Villena

-Email: your-email@example.com
+Email: bcposas@gmail.com.com
 GitHub: m4rkj07